-3.2 LiDAR
+3.2 Lidar

 Ground-based lidar has been performed within the base along the fault, across a several kilometer long section where the fault crosses the China Lake playa surface.
-The USGS truck-mounted mobile lidar system (MLS) (Figure 54) was employed to generate DEM's of the offset lakebed surface that are nominally allowing creation of better than 3-5cm DEM's during initial processing (Figure 55).
-Higher resolution will be possible, given the point density of thousands of points per square meter along the rupture Navy review of imagery-derived products is pending at this time.
+The USGS truck-mounted mobile lidar system (MLS) (Figure 56) was employed to generate DEM's of the offset lakebed surface that are nominally allowing creation of better than 3-5cm DEM's during initial processing (Figure 57).
+Higher resolution will be possible, given the point density of thousands of points per square meter along the rupture.
+Navy review of imagery-derived products is pending at this time.

-Figure 54.
-USGS mobile LiDAR system truck in operation on the east side of the principal fault rupture in China Lake (dry).
+Figure 56.
+USGS mobile lidar system truck in operation on the east side of the principal fault rupture in China Lake (dry).
 Photo credit: Ben Brooks, USGS.

-Figure 55.
-Example of USGS mobile LiDAR digital elevation model (DEM).
+Figure 57.
+Example of USGS mobile lidar digital elevation model (DEM).
 DEM grid size is 2.5cm.
-The example shows the principal rupture on China Lake offsetting right-laterally a preexisting sand dune.
-Additionally the DEM shows vertical relief on the fault scarp on the order of ~25cms.
+The example shows the principal rupture on China Lake offsetting right-laterally, by approx. 1 m, a preexisting sand dune.
+Additionally the DEM shows vertical relief on the fault scarp on the order of ~25 cm.
+Grid graticules are 2.5 meters.

-Airborne LiDAR is being proposed and planned for the entire rupture.
+Airborne lidar is being proposed and planned for the entire rupture.
 A SCEC-led team that includes UC Davis, ASU, USGS and CGS has written an NSF Rapid proposal.
 The National Center for Airborne Laser Mapping (NCALM) will mobilize as early as July 26, 2019 to begin performing the scans if funding is approved.